 One way to assess your own situation is to take the Implicit Association Test created in 1998 by three scientists from the University of Washington, Harvard University, and the University of Virginia.

 I’m not sure what your results show, but both of us were disturbed to learn that our inclusive belief system did not know about our own unconscious biases.
 The results have helped us be more vigilant about pushing snap judgments aside to really connect with the person we are with, rather than the story our unconscious mind would have us believe.
-Although this test is not exact science and there are critics of it, it can be a useful tool to improve awareness and relationships.
+Although this test is not an exact science and there are critics of it, it can be a useful tool to improve awareness and relationships.

 Another way to explore how your mind works is to notice what flashes into your mind when you think about a:

 - New York lawyer